MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-transcripts/get-transcripts-api.md

 ## Subscribe to change notifications

 You can subscribe your app to receive change notifications for events.
 You can choose from user-level or tenant-level change notifications.
-These options help you choose the meeting events for which your app can obtain transcripts, if it is authorized via required permissions.
+These options notify your app about meeting events.
+It can then obtain transcripts, if it's authorized via required permissions.

 Your app receives notifications of meeting events for which it has subscribed:

 - User level notification: Choose to subscribe your app to user-level notifications.
 When a meeting is scheduled for a particular user, the notification is sent to your app.
-This can be done by calendar events as well.
+It can be done using calendar events as well.
 - Tenant level notification: You can subscribe your app to change notifications for meetings across the tenant.
-Any time, a meeting is scheduled in the tenant, the app is notified.
+Anytime, a meeting is scheduled in the tenant, the app is notified.
 Post meeting, the app can access and retrieve the meeting transcript.

 / reference to article for subscribing for notifications. /

 ## Use Graph APIs to fetch transcript

-Teams Graph Service interacts with [Meeting Artifacts Service](https://aka.ms/meetingArtifactsApi) using the following APIs to get transcripts for a particular.
+Teams Graph Service interacts with [Meeting Artifacts Service](https://aka.ms/meetingArtifactsApi) using Graph REST APIs to get transcripts for a particular.
 The transcripts are accessed based on the user ID of the meeting organizer and the meeting ID.

 The following APIs are used for fetching transcripts: